Last Updated on

 There is a direct link between uncontrolled anger and crime, emotional and physical abuse, and other violent behaviours, with fighting during pregnancy.
 In the future, these people tend to indulge in habits that are dangerous to their health, such as smoking, excessive alcohol use, and overeating.

 While each couple is different, and often has their own set of issues they tend to fight about, there are a few sensitive topics that are bound to raise an argument between the husband and wife.
 Here are common fights that expectant couples tend to have:

 1. Being Selfish

 Once you’re pregnant, everything revolves around the baby, and rightly so.
-However, many husbands may feel their wives are obsessed, and can’t talk about anything else, causing a fight, On the other hand, the husband could be caught up with work and miss out on important events such as doctors appointments, angering the wife.
+However, many husbands may feel their wives are obsessed, and can’t talk about anything else, which may result in a fight.
+On the other hand, the husband could be caught up with work and miss out on important events such as doctors appointments, angering the wife.

-Financials are a huge cause for fights between expectant couples.
-Of course, none of you would have a clear idea of how much your expenses would increase, causing a huge difference in opinion on spending and saving.
+Finances are a huge cause for fights between expectant couples.
+Of course, none of you would have a clear idea of how much your expenses would increase after the baby, and this may cause a huge difference in opinion on spending and saving.